gma/bundler-exec/README.md

     $ bundle exec rake my:task

 It's something that you really ought to be doing whenever you run a ruby script within a bundled project, but, alas, it can become a chore.
-Let's be honest, it's a right pain in the rear.

-bundler-bin works out whether you should have typed "bundle exec" infront of common ruby commands and runs them for you.
+Enter bundler-exec, which takes care of automatically pre-pending "bundle exec" to the beginning of common Ruby commands.

 ## Usage

- 1. Copy bundler-bin.sh to ~/.bundler-bin.sh.
+ 1. Copy bundler-exec.sh to ~/.bundler-exec.sh.
  2. Source it from your ~/.bashrc file.

 For example:

-    $ cp bundler-bin/bundler-bin.sh ~/.bundler-bin.sh
+    $ cp bundler-exec/bundler-exec.sh ~/.bundler-exec.sh
-    $ echo "[ -f ~/.bundler-bin.sh ] && source ~/.bundler-bin.sh" >> ~/.bashrc
+    $ echo "[ -f ~/.bundler-exec.sh ] && source ~/.bundler-exec.sh" >> ~/.bashrc

 Er, that's it...